-Facility with the language put me in a good position to be accepted into a unique program at the art institute.
-I was one of about 10 students and faculty selected to travel by train to Tenosique, a town in the south-west corner of the state Tobasco.
-It was the jumping off point for a short flight on a small plane into a grass airfield at one of Mexico’s most remote archaeological sites, Yaxchilán, on the border between Mexico and Guatemala in the heart of the Lacandon jungle.
+Facility with the language put me in a good position to join a unique program at the art institute in San Miguel.
+About 10 students and faculty spent two months working as illustrators for Mexican archeologists in Yaxchilán, a Mayan archaeological site on the border between Mexico and Guatemala in the heart of the Lacandon jungle.

-We gathered first at the Central Train Station in Mexico City, loaded down with supplies for a two month stay.
-The gear was too much for the baggage handler at the Central Train Station so half was left in the Grand Hall.
-As the most fluent Spanish speaker in our group, the coordinator asked me to stay with the remaining baggage while everyone else boarded the train.
+To get there, we gathered first at the Central Train Station in Mexico City, loaded down with supplies for our stay.
+The gear was too much for the baggage handler so half was left with me, the most fluent Spanish speaker in the group, while everyone else boarded the train.
 Twenty minutes later the baggage handler returned.
 He was agitated as he loaded the remaining bags on his cart.
 I remained calm.
 We went down the platform towards the baggage car.
 The train began to move.
 The baggage handler tried to match its movement.
 I responded, too.
 The train slowly gained speed.
 It departed the station without me or the baggage.